-Working with the Director of GHC's Educational Opportunity Center (EOC), other recruiting staff, and under the leadership of the Director of Admissions, GHC's Coordinator of Student Access, Inclusion, and Community will establish a culturally appropriate student outreach program to communities of color, students with disabilities, and low-income communities during the 2022-2023 Academic Year.
+Under the leadership of the Director of Admissions and Entry Services, and working with other recruiting and outreach staff, GHC's Coordinator of Student Access, Inclusion, and Community will establish and implement culturally appropriate student outreach program to communities of color, students with disabilities, and low-income communities.

-2. Peer Mentoring Strategies -CP #5 - 5.2.1B.; and 5.2.1.C.
+2. Peer Mentoring Strategies - CP #5 - 5.2.1B.; and 5.2.1.C.

 GHC will create opportunities for students from minoritized communities to form student-based organizations to mentor and assist each other in navigating the educational system.
 A student Diversity and Equity Club was envisioned for the 2021-2022 Academic Year, however, with the pandemic making most classes and activities remote, the launch was delayed until 2022-2023.
-This will be one of several programs and activities for 2022-2023 designed by our Director of Campus Life, Diversity, and Leadership and others that will connect students with the college community and to help them learn to navigate College processes.
+This will be one of several programs and activities for 2022-2023 designed by our Coordinator for Student Access, Inclusion and Community and others that will connect students with the college community and to help them learn to navigate College processes.